The photograph was taken from within the Sydney building that I worked in the mid 1980’s.

 Sometime later I was asked to be in an advert for selling international newspapers – grey hair turning white opens a few doors.

-I do not know how many newspapers they sold using the above advert, in any . .
+I do not know how many newspapers they sold using the above advert, if any . .

 Above is the reverse side of the advert explaining the details of Newsfast, basically whatever newspaper that you wished to receive Newsfast could supply.